MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data.md

 ---
 lab:
-    title: 'Import and export data for development in Azure SQL Database'
+  title: Import and export data for development in Azure SQL Database
-    module: 'Import and export data for development in Azure SQL Database'
+  module: Import and export data for development in Azure SQL Database
+  description: In this exercise, you will import data from an external REST endpoint (simulated using Azure Static Web App) and export data using an Azure Function.
+The lab will provide practical experience in working with Azure SQL Database for development purposes, focusing on integrating REST APIs and Azure Functions to handle data import/export operations.
+  duration: 158 minutes
+  level: 400
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Functions
+    - Azure SQL Database
 ---

 # Import and export data for development in Azure SQL Database